simula-vias/DeepVentilation/README.md

   separate heart rate sensor):
   * Click **Connect HR**, and pair with a compatible device.

-Info about the app:

-- The real time graphs of breathing data and predicted airflow will automatically scale based on the maximum and minimum values obtained.

 Tested in Google Chrome on Mac OS X.